atishay-kasliwal/atishaykasliwal.com/_pages/cv.md

   * Processed and filtered raw crime data, extracting key insights to support crime prevention efforts and reporting trends to relevant authorities.
   * Coordinated with cross-functional teams to ensure smooth data flow and that confidential information was securely managed and protected.

-N-tier Technologies Private Limited: Web Developer (2019 - 2020)
+**N-tier Technologies Private Limited: Web Developer (2019 - 2020)**

-===
-  * Collaborated closely with a Senior Developer on-site, gaining hands-on experience in real-world industrial software development practices.
+  * Collaborated closely with a Senior Developer on-site, gaining hands-on experience in **real-world industrial software development practices**.
   * Designed and developed blogs, corporate websites, and e-commerce platforms, using modern web frameworks and tools to ensure a responsive and user-friendly interface.
-  * Built a Library Management System from scratch, creating both the frontend and backend, ensuring a seamless user experience and efficient database management.
+  * Built a **Library Management System** from scratch, creating both the frontend and backend, ensuring a seamless user experience and efficient database management.
-  * Utilized industry-standard frameworks such as React.js and SpringBoot to develop web applications, enhancing functionality and scalability.
+  * Utilized industry-standard frameworks such as **React.js and SpringBoot** to develop web applications, enhancing functionality and scalability.
   * Worked on enhancing user experience through the development of intuitive, responsive, and interactive web interfaces.
-  * Optimized backend performance by implementing efficient database queries and API integration, resulting in faster loading times for users.
+  * Optimized backend performance by implementing efficient **database queries and API integration**, resulting in faster loading times for users.
   * Participated in the full software development lifecycle, from requirement gathering and design to deployment and maintenance, ensuring projects were completed on time and met client expectations.
   * Collaborated with cross-functional teams, including designers and project managers, to deliver high-quality, customized web solutions.

 Skills
 ======
-* **Programming languages:** Java, JavaScript, Python, C/C++, C#, Scala, MATLAB, SQL, R, Bash
+* **Programming languages:** Java, JavaScript, Python, C/C++, C#, Scala, MATLAB, SQL, R, Bash, Linux
 * **Technologies and Frameworks:** PowerBI, Git, Excel, DevOps, Kubernetes, UNIX, Jenkins, Docker, CI/CD
-* **Data Science:** Data Analytics, Data Visualization, Tensorflow, Keras, PyTorch, NLP
+* **Data Science:** Data Analytics, Data Visualization, Tensorflow, Keras, PyTorch, NLP, Pandas, Numpy
 * **Databases and Cloud Infrastructures:** MySQL, PostgreSQL, MongoDB, AWS, GCP, Azure, Hadoop, Unix
 * **Statistics:** Time Series, Bayesian Statistics, Predictive Modeling, A/B Testing, Data Visualisation